 In New Zealand, the International Day of Reflection on the 1994 Genocide against the Tutsi in Rwanda is marked with various activities that include educational talks about the genocide and discussions about the country's resilient recovery.
 These events are usually held in schools, universities, and public institutions, fostering broad participation in remembering the victims and reflecting on lessons learned.
 The observance takes place on the designated date of April 7th each year.

-We Wish to Inform You That Tomorrow We Will Be Killed with Our Families: Stories from Rwanda - by Philip Gourevitch: The author offers a detailed account of his time spent in Rwanda, which included meeting people who experienced the horrors of the genocide first-hand.
+Read a book to learn more about 1994 Genocide against the Tutsi in Rwanda: We Wish to Inform You That Tomorrow We Will Be Killed with Our Families: Stories from Rwanda - by Philip Gourevitch: The author offers a detailed account of his time spent in Rwanda, which included meeting people who experienced the horrors of the genocide first-hand.
+Macalester Moments: Arches in the Storm - by Paul Rusesabagina: Although presented as a novel, this work offers a personal account of the author's experience through the genocide.